 Fargo Village Coventry

-Located on Far Gosford Street the former industrial estate is being converted into a creative hub for an eclectic mix of artistic, independent, literary and edible outlets.
+Located on Far Gosford Street the former industrial estate is being converted into a creative hub for an eclectic mix of artistic, independent, creative maker spaces, food and beverage outlets and an indoor street food venue.

 Recognised as the City’s oldest and most historic street, it has currently undergone a vast programme of regeneration, through a multi-million pound private and public sector partnership.